ndronos/c-nomorph/Adamson-2011/README.md

 from jazz and classical music..., and second-rate guitarists noodling away in awe of Hendrix and Claprton with what Joey Ramone called "endless solos that went nowhere."
-Punk stripped away the nonsense of the times by focusing on faster, shorter, simple songs.
+Punk stripped away the nonsense of the times by focusing on faster, shorter, simpler songs.
+... "in the U.S. the movement is more purely musical:... have rejected the rococo sophistication of much 1970s rock and turned back to basic buzz and blast."

 (Adamson, 2011)
 ```